What is the shell?

 Where is my shell?

 The shell is a program that is usually launched on your computer much in the way you would start any other program.
 However, there are numerous kinds of shells with different names, and they may or may not be already installed.
-The shell is central to Linux-based computers, and MacOS machines ship with Terminal, a shell program.
+The shell is central to Linux-based computers, and macOS machines ship with Terminal, a shell program.
 For Windows users, popular shells such as Cygwin or Git Bash provide a Unix-like interface, but may need to be installed separately.
-In Windows 10, the Power Shell natively provides that functionality.
+In Windows 10, the Windows Subsystem for Linux also gives access to a Bash shell command-line tool.

 The shell is powerful